Enterprise Manager logoEM: App Deployment > Applications

 Creating a Desktop App

 To deploy a Desktop App, first open the Enterprise Manager.
-Expand the Web > App Deployment > Applications nodes in the navigator, then double-click Applications.
-Figure 1 shows resulting Applications tab in the EM.
+Expand the EM : Web > App Deployment > Applications nodes in the navigator, then double-click Applications, the Applications pane shows on the right.

 Column Description